 The BX Pub

 The BX Pub has a little patio tucked to one side of the building that you might miss if you don’t look closely as it’s shaded by trees.
-But it’s there, and management and staff have worked hard to thaw out the frozen together patio chairs to get it ready for customers.
+But it’s there, and management and staff worked hard to thaw out the frozen together patio chairs in early April to get it ready for customers.
 Radiant heat has being added to the patio, so it’ll feel like you’re on a sun destination vacation!
-They’re also considering a temporary patio extension into their parking lot and introducing Slider Alley – they’ll be serving sliders and BX burgers and fries in the alley between the pub and liquor store.
+They’ve also set-up seven personal tents in their parking lot for your enjoyment.
+And introducing Slider Alley – you can get sliders and BX burgers and fries in the alley between the pub and liquor store.
 Keep an eye on their Facebook page for updates.

 The Canadian Brewhouse & Grill

 The patio on the roof of The Canadian Brewhouse is one you’ll want to check out.
 There’s plenty of room to space out on this large patio and you can order drinks from the bar.
-According to their social media, the patio is now open for business.
+You’ll feel like you’re on vacation as you’ll be high up off the ground and away from the everyday grind.

 Moxie’s Grill & Bar